Our Program Outcomes and Impact to Date

 Young people are the first generation to have grown up surrounded by digital technology, with more than 90 per cent online every day.
 As parents, educators, and policymakers, we must support the ethical development of young people in today’s digital world.

-The Top Blokes Foundation is proud to partner with the Behavioural Insights Team (BIT) on co-designing interventions for The Code for Online Decisions & Ethics (CODE) program.
-The program, initiated and funded by the Vincent Fairfax Family Foundation, seeks to make a contribution to the ethical development of young people online.
+The Top Blokes Foundation is proud to partner with the Behavioural Insights Team (BIT) in co-designing interventions that contribute to the ethical development of young people online.